2020-21 game bird hunting forecast

 Hunters should not expect to find many of these birds in the woods of Coos County.
 Insects tend to be a primary food resource for young upland birds in the early part of the hunting season when they are growing plumage and bones.
 Grouse hunters will often find them on closed forest roads or near creek bottoms.

-Trend surveys suggest mountain quail, ruffed grouse and sooty grouse are near the five-year average and turkey numbers are on the increase once again.
-A few sooty grouse broods were observed at higher elevations.
-Overall, hunting for mountain quail and forest grouse should be fair.
+This year, there were quite a few mountain quail broods observed at higher elevations.
+Overall, hunting for mountain quail should be good and forest grouse should be fair.
 Turkeys had another good hatch and should be very abundant especially at lower elevations on private land.
-Dove numbers seem better this year in the Rogue Valley than in the past few years; however, band-tailed pigeon numbers may be slightly down compared to last year.
+Dove numbers seem to be similar this year in the Rogue Valley compared to past years.
+Band-tailed pigeon numbers this year are right at average when compared with previous years.

 Mountain quail are widely distributed throughout this district, and are usually found near brush fields and old clear-cuts.
 Ruffed grouse are found in middle elevation forests near water.
 Sooty grouse prefer higher elevation habitat consisting of a mix of large conifer trees and meadows.
 Some dove hunting is available on the Denman Wildlife Area in agricultural fields or in dry brushy areas, however harvest success drops quickly after the first few days of the season.
 Band-tailed pigeons are usually found at high elevations feeding on elderberries or acorns.

 Hunters should be aware of fire season closures on private timber lands in Jackson, Josephine and Curry counties.
-Check the latest fire closure information before heading out into the field.
+Check the latest before heading out into the field.
 The Denman Wildlife Area will host a Youth Pheasant Hunt on Sept.
-15 and 16, and a Fee Pheasant Hunt from Sept.
-17-Oct.
-5. Birds will be stocked during this period.
+19 and 20, and a Fee Pheasant Hunt from Sept.
+21-Oct.
+9. Birds will be stocked during this period.
 Hunters new to hunting the wildlife area are encouraged to call 541-826-8774.

 Quail and Ruffed grouse populations appear to be at moderate densities.
 Hunt for mountain quail in brushy clear-cuts and near gravel roads, but realize they’ll get hard to find once the fall rains begin.